timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 ## Introduction

 A few years ago—when I still wanted to major in English literature—I decided to read *Frankenstein*.
 Apart from being vaguely interested in the story, I was mainly drawn to it because of the weird 19th century Romantic drama surrounding its inception.
-Long story short, Percy, a 22 year old poet, meets Mary, the 17 year old daughter of a prominent intellectual; Percy deserts his pregnant wife to party with Mary in continental Europe, where Mary participates in a ghost story competition and writes *Frankenstein*; Back in England, Percy edits and publishes *Frankenstein* before drowning off the coast of Italy.
+Long story short, Percy, a 22 year old poet, meets Mary, the 17 year old daughter of a prominent British intellectual; Percy deserts his pregnant wife to party with Mary in continental Europe, where Mary participates in a ghost story competition and writes *Frankenstein*; Percy then edits and publishes *Frankenstein* before drowning off the coast of Italy.

-Intrigued, I looked for an annotated edition of the novel that would provide additional details and context to the creation of Frankenstein.
+Intrigued by this story, I looked for an annotated edition of the novel that would provide additional details and context to the creation of Frankenstein.
 I quickly settled on this edition:

 ![alt text](/assets/cover.jpg "Book Cover")